top of page

 Available to Both:

-• Sea Jellies Among Us - Get up close and personal with sea jellies without getting stung.
-Students will learn which species may inhabit the estuary and how their bodies are quite similar to ours.
-They will then create their own sea jellies to take home. (craft/art component)
+• Sea Jellies Among Us - Get up close and personal with sea jellies without getting stung, and see how similar our bodies are to sea jellies.
+Students learn all about the main body parts of jellies and how they function by creating their own to take home. (craft/art component)

 Cross-Curriculum Standards: SL.K.1, SL.1.1, SL.K.5, SL.1.5, K.C.1.1, K.V.1.1, K.V.3, 1.V.1.1,